 So if you’re a thrill-seeker, a rollercoaster junkie, or just love the atmosphere — you’ll be sorted in the Netherlands.
-Here are 10 theme parks where you can get your thrill-fix!
+Here are 10 theme parks where you can get your thrill fix!

-Efteling is one of the best-loved theme parks in the Netherlands and Europe.
-It’s been around since 1952 and is a fairytale themed theme park but has evolved a lot since then.
+De Efteling is one of the most beloved theme parks in the Netherlands and Europe.
+It’s been around since 1952 and is a fairytale-themed park but has evolved a lot since then.

-If you’re an adrenaline addict you’ll love the Baron 1898 dive coaster, which plunges you down a 37.5-metre free fall, or get dizzy on the double loop and corkscrew that makes up the Python.
+If you’re an adrenaline addict, you’ll love the Baron 1898 dive coaster, which plunges you down a 37.5-metre free fall or get dizzy on the double loop and corkscrew that make up the Python rollercoaster.
 Eek!

 If you’re exhausted by the sheer size, you can travel through this massive park by boat and train or dine in one of the many on-site restaurants.

-Location: Europalaan 1, 5171 KW Kaatsheuvel
+Address: Europalaan 1, 5171 KW Kaatsheuvel

 2. Walibi Holland